Recreating the Country

 Note on planting canopy trees:

-Canopy trees planted in groups of 5 trees (tree spacing of 3m within these groups) has many advantages:
+Canopy trees planted in groups of 5 trees, with a tree spacing of 3m within these groups, has many advantages:

 • It ensures their long-term survival through natural selection, as the strongest tree with the best genes will endure into and beyond the next century.